Shek Kong Airfield: RAF base (1938–1997)

-From 1989, to 1993, RAF Sek Kong was also a Vietnamese Refugee Detention Centre.
-From 1989, the base was also a refugee centre for Vietnamese boat people arriving in Hong Kong.
-At the peak in 1992, the centre hosted 9,000 refugees.
-During the time as a refugee centre, half the runway was closed and used for temporary housing (mainly tents, and some quonset huts).
-As a result, only rotary aircraft operated from the base.
-The refugee centre closed in 1993 and the runway was restored for use by fixed wing aircraft.
+Between 1989 and 1993, RAF Sek Kong was also a Vietnamese Refugee Detention Centre for Vietnamese boat people arriving in Hong Kong.
+Numbers peaked in 1992 with the centre hosting 9,000 refugees.
+Half of the runway was temporarily closed and used for temporary housing (mainly tents, and some quonset huts).
+As a result, only rotary aircraft operated from the base, until the refugee's centre closureafter which the runway was restored for use by fixed-wing aircraft in 1995.

-Whilst still under Royal Air Force operation, the Hong Kong Aviation Club (HKAC), Hong Kong's private recreational flying organisation, moved most of its aircraft to Shek Kong in 1994.
-This was after the hours for general aviation (GA) at Kai Tak Airport (then the international airport for Hong Kong) were sharply reduced, to two hours per morning (07:00 to 09:00), as of 1 July that year.
+The airbase was also used by private recreational flying organisation, Hong Kong Aviation Club (HKAC).
+It moved most of its aircraft to Shek Kong in 1994, after Kai Tak Airport (then the city's international airport) sharply reduced the hours for general aviation to two hours every morning (07:00 to 09:00) that year.

-At RAF Sek Kong, the Royal Air Force operated a small force of a single squadron from 1950 to 1996.
+RAF Sek Kong hosted a single RAF squadron from 1950 to 1996.
 It was a permanent assignment, with personnel and their families living in Sek Kong for three-year tours of duty.
-The Royal Hong Kong Auxiliary Air Force (RHK AuxAF) was also a permanent air force unit in Hong Kong.
+The Royal Hong Kong Auxiliary Air Force (RHK AuxAF) was also a permanent air force unit operating at the airbase.

 A partial list of RAF squadrons stationed at RAF Sek Kong before 1997: